On the moments of random quantum circuits and robust quantum complexity

 For random quantum circuits over qubits, linear growth of complexity was established in Ref.~\cite{haferkamp2021linear} (see also~\cite{li2022short}).
 However, the methods of Ref.~\cite{haferkamp2021linear} apply to a particularly brittle notion of circuit complexity, which does not account for a quantifiable implementation error $\delta>0$.
 In particular, the gates involved in Refs.~\cite{haferkamp2021linear,li2022short} cannot necessarily be represented with a bounded number of bits.

-In this work, we prove a linear lower bound $\Omega(d/\mathrm{poly}(n))$ for all $d\leq 2^{n/2}$ on the minimal number of gates required to approximate a unitary up to errors $\delta=\Theta(2^{-n})$.
+In this work, we prove two lower bounds on the circuit complexity for random quantum circuits with gates drawn from a specific subgroup of $SU(4)$.
+First, we prove a linear lower bound $\Omega(d/\mathrm{poly}(n))$ for all $d\leq 2^{n/2}$ on the minimal number of gates required to approximate a unitary up to errors $\delta=\Theta(2^{-n})$.
 In particular, this implementation error allows for a representation with linearly many bits.
 Therefore, our result cannot be explained as an artefact of working with a continuous parameter space as opposed to the more combinatorial notion of complexity for Boolean functions.
-Moreover, for constant implementation errors we show a growth of $\Omega(\sqrt{d}/\mathrm{poly}(n))$ for the circuit complexity.
+For constant implementation errors we show a growth of $\Omega(\sqrt{d}/\mathrm{poly}(n))$ for the circuit complexity.
 Moreover, we formulate Conjecture~\ref{conjecture:boolean} on the Fourier support of randomly drawn boolean functions, which would directly imply a version of the Brown-Susskind conjecture for random quantum circuits with robustness $\delta=\Omega(1)$.
-While we do not prove generation of unitary $t$-designs, both of our results follow from new bounds on the moments of random quantum circuits.
+While we do not prove generation of unitary $t$-designs, both of our results follow from moment bounds.
 This work is comparably self-contained and only uses well-known bounds on the mixing of random walks of finite groups~\cite{diaconis1993comparison} and Parseval's identity~\cite{o2014analysis} for the Fourier transform of boolean functions.
 In particular, we do not require techniques to prove spectral gaps such as Ref.~\cite{nachtergaele1996spectral} or ~\cite{knabe1988energy} nor the path coupling technique on the unitary group~\cite{oliveira2009convergence}.

-In our approach we bound most non-trivial eigenvalues (those unequal to $1$) and show that this is sufficient to imply strong bounds on the circuit complexity.
-In particular, we observe that only the general scaling of higher moments is required for this purpose.
-This development is comparable to recent results on anticoncentration in log-depth circuits, where second moments where applied despite the absence of the unitary $2$-design property~\cite{barak2020spoofing,dalzell2022random}.
-Moreover, random phase states are also used for constructions of computational quantum pseudorandomness, i.e. ensembles of states that are indistinguishable from the Haar measure with efficient algorithms~\cite{ji2018pseudorandom,bouland2022quantum}.
+The subgroup of $SU(4)$ we draw gates from is generated by CNOTs and diagonal unitaries.
+We can prove that these effectively generate a quickly mixing random walk on phase states.
+Random phase states are also used for constructions of computational quantum pseudorandomness, i.e. ensembles of states that are indistinguishable from the Haar measure with efficient algorithms~\cite{ji2018pseudorandom,bouland2022quantum}.